Underrated Marvel Comics: See Timely Results

 • Twenty years later superhero politics specialist J. Michael Straczynski recontextualizes this premise.
 Supreme Power is about how the US government tries to make superheroes into assets.
 But by denying people like Hyperion basic humanity, they make things worse for themselves.
 The complexities of humanity’s issues are in every character throughout the original run.

 • Which brings us to the next chapter by Straczynski.
-Squadron Supreme: The Pre-War Years is the government’s attempt at a compromise.
+Squadron Supreme: The Pre-War Years is the government’s try to compromise.
 But there’s so much plotting with all the players including new villain Emil Burbank.

 Punisher

 Frank Castle is a name everyone knows thanks in no small part to Garth Ennis and the Netflix series.
-But with the gritty realism of guns and violence; how does he fit in all of the insanity?
+But with the gritty realism of gun violence, how does he fit in all of the insanity?
 Surprisingly well as it turns out.

 • In Dark Crisis, the Punisher is left for dead but gets put back together as Franken-Castle!